Doc077/melonly-cli/README.md

 ## Requirements

-To run Melonly, your environment has to met few requirements:
+To run Melonly, your environment has to meet few requirements:

 - Node.js 16+
 - [`npm`](https://nodejs.org/en/download/) and [`git`](https://git-scm.com) installed